- Award: BA/BSc (Hons) Combined Award

 - Heritage at Work [summer work-placement module between second and third year]

-- Public History, Heritage and Global Politics
+- Public History, Cultural Heritage and Global Politics

 Heritage at Bath Spa University introduces you to the concepts and realities of heritage through lectures, seminars, workshops, field trips to heritage sites, as well as through real-life heritage projects and work placements.
 You will graduate from this course with a thorough understanding of the complex relationships between heritage, history, culture, education and learning, audience development and interpretation, conservation, and tourism.